ibm-cloud-docs/power-iaas/getting-started-PER.md

 - Accessing cloud services that can access each other's resources.
   - `1`	- Traffic from ACI tenants is forwarded to the PER.
-  - `3`	- Traffic from PER is forwarded to the NAT services provided by Cisco Catalyst 8300 Service Gateway routers for conversion of destination addresses to ADN and CSE networks.
+  - `3`	- Traffic from PER is forwarded to the NAT services with Service Gateway routers for conversion of destination addresses to ADN and CSE networks.
   - `4`	- The converted traffic from NAT is forwarded to PER.
   - `2` - Traffic from PER is now forwarded to IBM Cloud PPRs for final delivery.
   <!-- what is the full form of PPR? -->

-The automation of ACI, PER, and NAT Services provisioning in IBM data centres is carried out by Cisco with the intent that is defined by the IBM {{site.data.keyword.powerSys_notm}} team.
+The automation of ACI, PER, and NAT Services provisioning in IBM data centres is carried with the intent that is defined by the IBM {{site.data.keyword.powerSys_notm}} team.

+## Considerations for leveraging PER
+{:leverage-per}

+- You cannot create cloud connection and VPN connection in a PER workspace.
+- Currently, you can only choose DAL10 as the datacenter to create a PER workspace.
+- You can establish a connection between colocated workspaces if one colo is PER enabled (DAL10) and second colo (DAL12 / DAL13) uses Direct Link.
+Both colocated workspace should be connected to the same Transit Gateway.
+- You can route traffic to another PER workspace from DAL 10 if the target workspace is also enabled with PER and attached to a global routing enabled Transit Gateway.
+- If the PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit gateway to achieve end to end connectivity from your on-premise to the PER workspace.
+- While creating a Transit Gateway, you can calculate your Transit Gateway charges from the cost estimator based on your egress data and number of connections.
+Find the cost estimator in IBM Cloud console.

 ## Creating a PER workspace
 {:create-per-workspace}